-- 19. The Committee may impose an ISO where it is satisfied that it is necessary to do so in order to protect members of the public.
-By virtue of the Health and Social Care (Safety and Quality) Act 2015, protection of the public also encompasses 3 elements: - (a) to protect, promote and maintain the health, safety and well-being of the public; - (b) to promote and maintain public confidence in the profession of osteopathy; and
+- 19. The Committee may impose an interim suspension order it is satisfied that it is necessary to do so in order to protect members of the public.
+By virtue of the Health and Social Care (Safety and Quality) Act 2015, protection of the public encompasses three elements: - (a) to protect, promote and maintain the health, safety and wellbeing of the public; - (b) to promote and maintain public confidence in the profession of osteopathy; and - (c) to promote and maintain proper professional standards and conduct for osteopaths.

-5 Rule 40(1)(b) PCC rules; rule 26(1)(b) HC rules.
+&lt;sup>5 Rule 40(1)(b) PCC rules; rule 26(1)(b) HC rules.